KIVagant/staticus/Readme.md

 Resources ```car.jpg```, ```car.jpg?alt=вагон``` and ```car.jpg?alt=машина``` considered as **different resources**.
 Alternative name will be used in the formation **uuid** resource together with the basic name.

+#### body: string, additional information for resource creation

+Sometimes is not enough to use URI variables for resource creation.
+For example, when you need to create some audio-file with uri: ```/my-audio.mp3``` with a big text (for voicing) inside, you can send the body argument through HTTP POST body.
+The resource will have short url (without alt=...) and, in the same time, correct long data inside.

 #### v: integer, version id

 Each version of a resource contains its own version.